 Yes, you can register after the sessions have started provided the session you would like is not full.
 We will prorate from the first day you begin your lessons and under the following guidelines:

-- Starskate - prorating stops 5 weeks prior to session finishing.
+- STARSkate - prorating stops 4 weeks prior to session finishing.
 Buy on rates are applicable after this time.
-(When do we start prorating starskate?).

 Skate Canada Membership fee is paid once a year (September - August).
 Your fee includes a mandatory insurance premium, which is submitted on your behalf to an Insurance Plan, as outlined by Skate Canada.
 All skaters must pay the required national SC fee $44 per year.
 The national membership offers you many benefits, and guarantees you ongoing quality assurance and adherence to high standards in Skate Canada Programs offered at this member club.